ThePuscher/-analogue_clock_reader/README.md

 ## Limitations

 Currently, the following assumptions are made:
-- The clock is perfectly centerd in the image
+- The clock is round and its boundary is detectable in the image
+- The clock is photographed from the front
 - The clock hands are straight lines and dark
-- The thrid clock hand is missing or has necligible visual impact